hugo-apero/hugo-apero-docs/content/project/_index.md

 ---
-title: A Portfolio That's Real
+title: A Project Portfolio That's Real
 description: "This is a fully featured blog that supports categories, tags, series, and pagination."
 author: The Team at Formspree
 images: